OpenBB-finance/OpenBB/CONTRIBUTING.md

    - Do not degrade the main data dataframe coming from model if there's an export flag.
 This is so that the export can have all the data rather than the short amount of information we may show to the user.
 Thus, in order to do so `df_data = df.copy()` can be useful as if you change `df_data`, `df` remains intact.
-   - Always add a new line at the end, this allows for an additional line between 2 commands and makes it easier for the user to visualize what is happening.
 6. If the source requires an API Key or some sort of tokens, add `check_api_key` decorator on that specific view.
-This will throw a warning if users forget to set their Keys or Tokens
+This will throw a warning if users forget to set their API Keys
 7. Finally, call `export_data` where the variables are export variable, current filename, command name, and dataframe.

 ```python